 Delta Air Lines, typically referred to as Delta, is another major U.S. carrier.
 With a fleet of 750 aircraft, Delta operates flights to 325 destinations.
-The airlines operate several hubs, such as Atlanta, Boston, or Detroit.
+In addition, the airlines operate several hubs, such as Atlanta, Boston, or Detroit.
 Pre-COVID, the airline had 91,000 employees and handled 5,400 flights to 52 countries daily.

 #1 American Airlines

-And finally, after while, the title for the world’s biggest airline goes to American Airlines again!
+And finally, after a while, the title for the world’s biggest airline goes to American Airlines again!

 American Airlines is a major carrier of the United States.
 Measured by fleet size, American Airlines is the world’s biggest airline.
 American operates a fleet of 860 aircraft out of its hubs in Charlotte, Chicago, Dallas, Los Angeles, Miami, New York, Philadelphia, Phoenix, and Washington.
 The airline has more than 130,000 employees and handled more than 200 million passengers in pre-COVID time.